Go

 Step 2: Include feature flag information when capturing events

 If you want use your feature flag to breakdown or filter events in your insights, you'll need to include feature flag information in those events.
+This ensures that the feature flag value is attributed correctly to the event.

-Note: this step is only required for events captured using our server-side SDKs or API.
+Note: This step is only required for events captured using our server-side SDKs or API.

 There are two methods you can use to include feature flag information in your events: